Election 2026

 GENERAL OBLIGATION (G.O.)
 BONDS

 G.O.
-Bonds are funded through property tax (ad valorem), and capped at 15 mils — meaning there is no tax increase for Bartlesville residents.
-As existing bonds expire, the City’s levy stays at 15 mils.
+Bonds are funded through property tax (ad valorem), and capped at 15 mills — meaning there is no tax increase for Bartlesville residents.
+As existing bonds expire, the City’s levy stays at 15 mills.

 If approved, the G.O.
 Bond issue would fund $17.5 million over the next 5 years or so for: